Upper Endoscopy Baltimore: GERD/Reflux Procedures in Maryland

 During the procedure, a thin scope that has a light with a camera located on the tip will be used to look at your digestive tract.
 The doctor will look at your esophagus, stomach, and duodenum.

-An upper endoscopy in Baltimore is typically performed as an outpatient procedure, though there are instances where it may need to be done in a hospital or emergency room setting.
-This typically happens when your doctor needs to both identify and treat conditions immediately, such as upper digestive bleeding.
+An upper endoscopy is typically performed as an outpatient procedure, though there are instances where it may need to be done in a hospital or emergency room setting.
+This typically happens when your doctor needs to both identify and treat conditions immediately, such as upper digestive bleeding or other digestive diseases.

 An endoscopy is often used to identify the causes of symptoms such as: